awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-gradle.rst

 To use the |sdk-java| in your Gradle_ project, import the SDK's Maven Bill of Materials (BOM) into the build file to manage SDK dependencies for your project.

+Be sure to replace *2.X.X* in the build file examples below with a valid version of the AWS SDK for Java v2.
+Find the latest version in the
+:aws-java-class-root:`AWS SDK for Java 2.x Reference <>`.

 .. topic:: To configure the SDK for Gradle 5.0 or later

     #.
-Add the BOM to the *dependencyManagement* section of the file.
+Add the BOM to the *dependencies* section of the file.

        .. code-block:: groovy

           dependencies {
-             implementation platform('software.amazon.awssdk:bom:2.5.29')
+            implementation platform('software.amazon.awssdk:bom:2.X.X')

-             // Declare SDK dependencies without version
+            // Declare individual SDK dependencies without version ...
-             ...
           }

     #.
 Specify the SDK modules you want to use in the *dependencies* section.
+For example, the following includes a dependency for Amazon Kinesis.

        .. code-block:: groovy

           dependencies {
             implementation 'software.amazon.awssdk:kinesis'
             testCompile group: 'junit', name: 'junit', version: '4.11' }

 Gradle automatically resolves the correct version of your SDK dependencies using the information from the BOM.

-Here's the complete :file:`build.gradle` file:
+Here's the complete :file:`build.gradle` file for this example:

 .. code-block:: groovy